-When I started high school I had to go to a six AM scripture class every day called seminary.
+When I started high school, I had to go to a 6 AM scripture class every day called seminary.
 I hated it and would do anything to get out of it.
-My sister Tina was responsible for getting me out of bed and to church every morning; one night I discovered that if I snuck into her room, unplugged her alarm clock, then plugged it back in, it wouldn’t go off, and then, oops, we’d miss seminary.
+My sister Tina was responsible for getting me out of bed and to church every morning.
+One night, I discovered that if I snuck into her room, unplugged her alarm clock, then plugged it back in, it wouldn’t go off, and then, oops, we’d miss seminary!
 I used this technique every few nights.
 Eventually Tina caught on and started locking her bedroom door.
 That’s when I discovered the circuit breaker to the entire house was located in my bedroom.
 On nights when I really didn’t want to get up the next morning I would wait until everyone was asleep and then flip the power switches back and forth.
-It was incredibly selfish of me.
+This was incredibly selfish of me.
 My dad would be late for work, all five kids would be late to school, everyone would be running around in a panic, and I’d be grinning from a full night’s sleep.

 I found a quiet spot and prayed, and I asked to know if God was there.
 I looked up at the moon and felt the presence of something bigger than me.
 I felt someone wrap their arms around me, as if they were hugging me, and I started to cry.
-As I cried, my body rocked back and forth and I knew it wasn’t me who was doing the rocking.
-It was such a peaceful feeling that in spite of my doubts about church dogma and my constant kicking and screaming when it came to church stuff, I felt obligated to be Mormon—out of respect to that feeling.
+As I cried, my body rocked back and forth, and I knew it wasn’t me who was doing the rocking.
+It was such a peaceful feeling that in spite of my doubts about Mormon dogma and my constant kicking and screaming when it came to other church stuff, I felt obligated to be Mormon, out of respect to that feeling.

-When I was 18 I moved to New York City to go NYU.
+When I was 18 I moved to New York City for college.
 My mother was terrified.
 To her, New York was a scary, dangerous place.
 A month before I left home, she sat me down for a mother-daughter talk.